-Both ERPs and all-in-one solutions provide immense value for your business.
+Both ERPs and all-in-one solutions provide immense value for small businesses.
 So that begs the question: which type of software has more overall value?
-While an ERP might present value to a few specialized employees with crucial roles within your business (i.e., a plant manager or company executive) an all-in-one solution benefits employees of all roles.
+While an ERP might present value to a few specialized employees with crucial roles within your business, an all-in-one solution benefits employees of all roles-from your seasonal teenage employees to your seasoned management staff.